Who We Are and What We Do

 In Module Seven, you will learn to give customer service over the phone, telephone etiquette, handling complaints by phone, and the advantages and disadvantages of telephone communication.

 Providing Online Customer Service

 Most customer interactions are taking place online or by email.
 Younger people, in particular, prefer to do much of their business online rather than in person.
 But online and email interactions have limitations.
 To provide excellent customer service online or by email, you need to understand what works and what doesn’t and make the most of available tools.

-In Module Eight, you will learn to provide online and email customer service, the advantages and disadvantages of electronic communication, understanding netiquette, tips and tricks, and how to eliminate electronic ping pong.
+In Module Eight, you will learn to provide online and email customer service, the advantages, and disadvantages of electronic communication, understand netiquette, tips and tricks, and how to eliminate electronic ping pong.

 Recovering Difficult Customers

-One of the challenges faced by customer service staff is dealing with difficult customers.
+One of the challenges customer service staff faces is dealing with difficult customers.
 Sometimes customers have a legitimate reason to be upset, and sometimes they don’t.
-In either case, the customer service staff must be prepared to deal with difficult customers and find ways to win them back.
+The customer service staff must be prepared to deal with difficult customers and find ways to win them back.

 Whether the problem is caused by the customer or by the company, what is important in any contact with a difficult customer is what you do to resolve the problem and how valued you make the customer feel.

 When a customer complains, look at it as an opportunity to improve.